New Results on Equilibria in Strategic Candidacy: The first frontier: four candidates

-We now turn our attention to Condorcet-consistent rules.
-It turns out that for \emph{all of them}, the existence of a NE can be guaranteed. \begin{proposition} For $m=4$, if $r$ is Condorcet-consistent there always exists a NE. \end{proposition} \begin{proof} We start with a remark: although we do not assume that $r$ is based on the majority graph, we nevertheless prove our result by considering all possible cases for the majority graphs (we get back to this point at the end of the proof).
-There are four graphs to consider (all others are obtained from these ones by symmetry).
+For any profile $P$, let $G_P$ the complete tournament obtained from the majority graph associated with $P$.
+Although we do not assume that $r$ is based on the majority graph, we nevertheless prove our result by considering all possible tournaments on four candidates (we shall get back to this point at the end of the proof).
+In the proof, when we speak of an ``NE in $G$'' we mean an NE in any candidacy game for which the profile $P$ is associated with the majority graph $G$.
+There are four tournaments to consider (all others are obtained from these ones by symmetry).

 For $G_1$ and $G_2$, any subset of $X$ containing the Condorcet winner is an NE (see Proposition~\ref{prop:CondorcetWinner}).
 For $G_3$, we note that $a$ is a Condorcet loser.
 That is, $N(a,x)<N(x,a)$ for all $x\in\{b,c,d\}$.
 Note that in this case, there is no Condorcet winner in the reduced profile $P^{\downarrow \{b,c,d\}}$ as this would imply the existence of a Condorcet winner in $P$ (case $G_1$ or $G_2$).
 W.l.o.g., assume that $b$ beats $c$, $c$ beats $d$, and $d$ beats $b$.
 W.l.o.g. again, assume that $bcd \mapsto b$.
 Then, $\{b,c\}$ is an NE.
 Indeed, in any set of just two candidates, none has an incentive to leave.
 Now, $a$ or $d$ have no incentive to join as this would not change the winner: in the former case, observe that $b$ is the (unique) Condorcet winner in $P^{\downarrow \{a,b,c\}}$, and the latter follows by our assumption.
 There is always an NE for $G_3$.